 Employment Outlook and Salary Info

 Biomedical engineering bachelor's degree programs are widely available and prepare students for positions as biomedical engineers.
-According to the U.S. Bureau of Labor and Statistics (BLS), employment of biomedical engineers was expected to increase 27% from 2012-2022.
+According to the U.S. Bureau of Labor and Statistics (BLS), employment of biomedical engineers was expected to increase 23% from 2014-2024.
 This above-average number was due to the aging population and a demand for improved-upon medical devices and equipment.
-In May 2012, the BLS reported the average annual salary for biomedical engineers was $91,200.
+In May 2015, the BLS reported the median salary for biomedical engineers was $86,220.

 Continuing Education and Certification Information